awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Import.md

      + It must be unique for all DB instances per AWS account, per AWS Region\.
    + **Virtual Private Cloud \(VPC\)**: If you have an existing VPC, then you can use that VPC with your Aurora MySQL DB cluster by selecting your VPC identifier, for example `vpc-a464d1c1`\.
 For information on using an existing VPC, see [How to Create a VPC for Use with Amazon Aurora](Aurora.CreateVPC.md)\.

-     Otherwise, you can choose to have Amazon RDS create a VPC for you by selecting **Create a new VPC**\.
+     Otherwise, you can choose to have Aurora create a VPC for you by selecting **Create a new VPC**\.
    + **Subnet group**: If you have an existing subnet group, then you can use that subnet group with your Aurora MySQL DB cluster by selecting your subnet group identifier, for example `gs-subnet-group1`\.

-     Otherwise, you can choose to have Amazon RDS create a subnet group for you by selecting **Create a new subnet group**\.
+     Otherwise, you can choose to have Aurora create a subnet group for you by selecting **Create a new subnet group**\.
    + **Public accessibility**: Select **No** to specify that instances in your DB cluster can only be accessed by resources inside of your VPC\.
 Select **Yes** to specify that instances in your DB cluster can be accessed by resources on the public network\.
 The default is **Yes**\.
 **Note**
 Your production DB cluster might not need to be in a public subnet, because only your application servers require access to your DB cluster\.
 If your DB cluster doesn't need to be in a public subnet, set **Publicly Accessible** to **No**\.
    + **Availability Zone**: Select the Availability Zone to host the primary instance for your Aurora MySQL DB cluster\.
-To have Amazon RDS select an Availability Zone for you, select **No Preference**\.
+To have Aurora select an Availability Zone for you, select **No Preference**\.
    + **Database Port**: Type the default port to be used when connecting to instances in the Aurora MySQL DB cluster\.
 The default is `3306`\.
 **Note**
 You might be behind a corporate firewall that doesn't allow access to default ports such as the MySQL default port, 3306\.
 In this case, provide a port value that your corporate firewall allows\.
 Remember that port value later when you connect to the Aurora MySQL DB cluster\.